Extrinsic Geometry and Linear Differential Equations: Introduction

-Among all we owe, in particular, to Wilczynski and Se-ashi: At the beginning of twentieth century after the influence of Lie, Wilczynski developed a general theory of projective curves and ruled surfaces, recognizing that these geometrics are equivalent to those of ordinary linear differential equations and certain systems of linear partial differential equations of 2nd order.
+Among all we owe, in particular, to Wilczynski and Se-Ashi: At the beginning of twentieth century after the influence of Lie, Wilczynski developed a general theory of projective curves and ruled surfaces, recognizing that these geometrics are equivalent to those of ordinary linear differential equations and certain systems of linear partial differential equations of 2nd order.

-Se-ashi reconstructed the differential invariants of ordinary linear differential equations by the method of bundles of moving frames, and found a prototype of extrinsic Cartan connections.
-Then he extended this construction to systems of linear differential equations associated with a simple graded Lie algebra of depth one and its irreducible representation.
+Se-Ashi reconstructed the differential invariants of ordinary linear differential equations by the method of bundles of moving frames, and found a prototype of extrinsic Cartan connections.
+Then he extended this construction to systems of linear differential equations associated with a~simple graded Lie algebra of depth one and its irreducible representation.

-Our preset work may be viewed as a full generalization of the works of Wilczynski and Se-ashi to the framework of nilpotent geometry and analysis in which we find all well unified.
+Our preset work may be viewed as a full generalization of the works of Wilczynski and Se-Ashi to the framework of nilpotent geometry and analysis in which we find all well unified.

 Even in extrinsic parabolic geometry, there are many interesting concrete examples.
-The simplest is the one associated with the simple Lie algebra $\mathfrak{sl}(2)$ and its irreducible representation on $\Sym^n(\mathbb C^2)$, and this is exactly the geometry of curves in the projective space $P^n$ or that one of linear ordinary differential equations of order $n+1$ treated by Wilczynski~\cite{wilch} and Se-ashi~\cite{se1,se2}.
+The~sim\-plest is the one associated with the simple Lie algebra $\mathfrak{sl}(2)$ and its irreducible representation on~$\Sym^n\big(\mathbb C^2\big)$, and this is exactly the geometry of curves in the projective space $P^n$ or that one of linear ordinary differential equations of order $n+1$ treated by Wilczynski~\cite{wilch} and Se-Ashi~\cite{se1,se2} (see also Ovsienko--Tabachnikov~\cite{O-T} for a modern exposition of Wilczynski results).

-The next interesting example which is non-trivial as nilpotent geometry is the one associated with ($\mathfrak{sl}(3)$, Borel grading, adjoint representation) as shown by the work of Landsberg--Robles~\cite{landrob}.
+The next interesting example which is non-trivial as nilpotent geometry is the one associated with ($\mathfrak{sl}(3)$, Borel grading, adjoint representation) as shown by the works of Robles~\cite{robles} and Landsberg--Robles~\cite{landrob}.
 We have carried a detailed study in this case after our general method, which will be an object of the second part of this paper.